 A medication used to treat a rare condition, metachromatic leukodystrophy (MLD) is now believed to be the most expensive drug.
 Gene therapy, Libmeldy (atidarsagene autotemcel), also called OTL-200, is a one-off treatment and has a price of about £2.8 million (GBP).

 MLD is a very rare hereditary condition resulting from a mutation in the gene needed to make arylsulfatase A (ARSA).
-ARSA breaks down fats, called sulfatides.
-This will cause the accumulation of sulfatides leading to the destruction of the protective fatty layers of the peripheral and central nervous systems.
+ARSA breaks fats down, called sulfatides.
+This will cause the accumulation of sulfatides, leading to the destruction of the protective fatty layers of the peripheral and central nervous systems.

 The disease has three types – late-infantile MLD (symptoms appears in the first 3 years of life), juvenile MLD (less common, mostly from 4 to 12 or 14 years), and adult MLD.
 MLD affects one in 100,000 births.

 The disease is progressive, and the symptoms are seizures, difficulty walking, personality changes, behavioural changes, speech difficulty.
 In the late stage, other symptoms such as blindness, unresponsiveness, and inability to work can occur.